cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 This is a conservative choice
 given a review of the existing security analyses for our hybrid KEM constructions.
-(In short, most IND-CCA2 analyses require only that the KDF is some kind of pseudorandom function, but the SDH-based IND-CCA2 analysis of QSF in {{XWING}} relies on the KDF being a RO.)
+(In short, most IND-CCA2 analyses require only that the KDF is some kind of pseudorandom function, but the SDH-based IND-CCA2 analysis of QSF in {{XWING}} relies on the KDF being a RO.
+Proofs of our target binding properties for our hybrid KEMs require the KDF is a collision-resistant function.)

-TODO: revisit this section once requirements for BIND properties are known.

 If the KDF is a RO, the key derivation step in the hybrid KEMs can be viewed as applying a (RO-based) pseudorandom function - keyed with the shared secrets output by the constituent KEMs -